-Waterproof Wireless Speakers for the Outdoors
+Best Waterproof Wireless Outdoor Speakers

-The Megaboom 3 features whimsical and colorful styling that says it’s time for fun.
+The Ultimate Ears Megaboom 3 features whimsical and colorful styling that says it’s time for fun.
 It’s a little larger than its less expensive sibling, the Boom 3, and our testers report that it sounds significantly better, too.
 The Megaboom 3 also provides enough volume for use outside or in a large room.

 Though it boasts almost comically large volume buttons, the Megaboom 3 achieves only average ease-of-use scores from our testers because routine functions require the use of unlabeled buttons.

-For whatever it may lack in sound quality, the JBL Clip 4 has two important things going for it.
-It’s inexpensive.
-And it’s small.
+For whatever it may lack in sound quality, the JBL Clip 4 has two important things going for it: It’s inexpensive and it’s small.

 Sonically, the Clip 4 is somewhat challenged.
 The highs are a little sizzly, the midrange is a bit nasal, and there’s not much bass to speak of.
 The performance can’t match the similarly small but significantly more expensive Bose SoundLink Micro.
-But if you’re taking a walk or bicycle ride, and want to bring along your tunes (or, better still, your favorite podcast), the Clip 4 provides a significant step up from the built-in speaker on your phone for not much cash.
+But if you’re taking a walk or bicycle ride and want to bring along your tunes (or, better still, your favorite podcast), the JBL Clip 4 provides a significant step up from the built-in speaker on your phone for not much cash.